uapi-group/kernel-features/README.md

   which protocols they support on them.
 For example D-Bus sockets could carry `user.dbus` set to `1`, and Varlink sockets `user.varlink` set to `1` and so on.

+## Finished Items

+* [x] ability to unmount obstructed mounts. (this means: you have a stack of mounts on the very same inode, and you want to remove a mount in the middle. right now, you can only remove the topmost mount.)

+  **🙇 instead of the ability to unmount obstructured mounts we gained the ability to mount beneath an existing mount, with mostly equivalent outcome. `6ac392815628f317fcfdca1a39df00b9cc4ebc8b ("fs: allow to mount beneath top mount") 🙇**

+  **use-case:** this is useful for replacing mounts atomically, for example for upgrading versioned disk images: first an old version of the image is mounted. then a new version is mounted over the existing mount point, and then the lower mount point is removed.
+One such software would be `systemd-sysext`.

+* [x] `SCM_PIDFD` or similar auxiliary socket message, that is a modern version of the `SCM_CREDS` message's `.pid` field, and provides a `pidfd` file descriptor to the originating peer process.

+  **🙇 `5e2ff6704a275be00 ("scm: add SO_PASSPIDFD and SCM_PIDFD)")` 🙇**

+  **Use-Case:** security infrastructure (such as PolicyKit) can safely reference clients this way without fearing PID recycling. `systemd-journald` can acquire peer metadata this way in a less racy fashion, in particular safe against PID recycling.

+* [x] `IP_UNICAST_IF` should be taken into account for routing decisions at UDP `connect()` time (currently it isn't, only `SO_BINDTOINDEX` is, but that does so much more than just that, and one often doesn't want that)

+  **🙇 `0e4d354762cefd3e16b4cff8988ff276e45effc4 ("net-next: Fix
+  IP_UNICAST_IF option behavior for connected sockets")` 🙇**

+  **Use-Case:** DNS resolvers that associate DNS configuration with specific network interfaces (example: `systemd-resolved`) typically want to preferably route DNS traffic to the per-interface DNS server via that interface, but not make further restrictions on the origins or received replies, and all that without privileges. `IP_UNICAST_IF` fulfills this role fine for TCP, but for UDP it is not taken into account for the `connect()` routing decision.

+* [x] Implement a mount-specific companion to `statx()` that puts at least the following information into `struct mount_info`:

+  **🙇 46eae99ef73302f9fb3dddcd67c374b3dffe8fd6 ("add statmount(2) syscall")`` 🙇**

+  * mount flags: `MOUNT_ATTR_RDONLY`, ...
+  * time flags: `MOUNT_ATTR_RELATIME`, ...
+    Could probably be combined with mount flags.
+  * propagation setting: `MS_SHARED)`, ...
+  * peer group
+  * mnt id of the mount
+  * mnt id of the mount's parent
+  * owning userns

+  There's a bit more advanced stuff systemd would really want but which I think is misplaced in a mountinfo system call including:
+  * list of primary and auxiliary block device major/minor
+  * diskseq value of those device nodes (This is a new block device feature we added that allows preventing device recycling issues when e.g. removing usb devices very quickly and is needed for udev.)
+  * uuid/fsid
+  * feature flags (`O_TMPFILE`, `RENAME_EXCHANGE` supported etc.)

+  **Use-Case:** low-level userspace tools have to interact with advanced mount information constantly.
+This is currently costly and brittel because they have to go and parse `/proc/<pid>/mountinfo`.

+* [x] (kAPI) Add security hook to `create_user_ns()`.

+  **🙇 `7cd4c5c2101c ("security, lsm: Introduce security_create_user_ns()")` 🙇**

+  **Use-Case:** Allow LSMs to monitor user namespace creation.

+* [x] Support idmapped mounts for tmpfs

+  **🙇 `7a80e5b8c6fa ("shmem: support idmapped mounts for tmpfs")` 🙇**

+  **Use-Case:** Runtimes such as Kubernetes use a lot of `tmpfs` mounts of individual files or directories to expose information to containers/pods.
+  Instead of having to change ownership permanently allow them to use an idmapped mount instead.

+  @rata and @giuseppe brought this suggestion forward.
+For Kubernetes it is sufficient to support idmapped mounts of `tmpfs` instances mounted in the initial user namespace.
+However, in the future idmapped mounts of `tmpfs` instances mounted in user namespaces should be supported.
+  Other container runtimes want to make use of this.
+The kernel is able to support this since at least `5.17`.

+  Things to remember are that `tmpfs` mounts can serve as lower- or upper layers in `overlayfs` and care needs to be taken that this remains safe if idmapped mounts of `tmpfs` instances mounted in user namespaces are supported.

+* [x] Make statx() on a pidfd return additional recognizable identifiers in `.stx_ino`.

+  **🙇 `cb12fd8e0dabb9a1c8aef55a6a41e2c255fcdf4b pidfd: add pidfs` 🙇**

+  It would be fantastic if issuing statx() on any pidfd would return some reasonably stable 64bit identifier for the process in `.stx_ino`.
+This would be perfect to identify processes pinned by a pidfd, and compare them.

+* [x] Namespace `binfmt_misc` filesystem.

+  **🙇 `21ca59b365c0 ("binfmt_misc: enable sandboxed mounts")` 🙇**

+  **Use-Case:** Allow containers and sandboxes to register their own binfmt handlers.

+* [x] Support idmapped mounts for `overlayfs`

+  **🙇 `bc70682a497c ("ovl: support idmapped layers")` 🙇**

+  **Use-Case:** Allow containers to use `overlayfs` with idmapped mounts.